CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 ## Overview

-In this walkthrough, we will be getting to know how to perform the Hadoop Application on Eclipse and learning more about Hadoop and MapReduce.
-In this Exercise, we will be learning how to execute WordCount Program using Hadoop and Eclipse.
+In this walkthrough, we will be learning Hadoop MapReduce programming by giving them a hands-on experience in developing their first Hadoop based WordCount application.
+WordCount example reads text files and counts the frequency of the words.
+Each mapper takes a line of the input file as input and breaks it into words.
+It then emits a key/value pair of the word (In the form of (word, 1)) and each reducer sums the counts for each word and emits a single key/value with the word and sum.

 ## Hadoop and MapReduce